Replay of class # 4: Embody Sustainability

 In 2018, Erin Geesaman Rabke wrote a widely read and translated article, Why Do Feldenkrais? exploring many fresh ideas about why the Feldenkrais Method® is important personally and even culturally.

-This fall Erin will explore these 20 potent themes in a series of enlivening 30 minute Feldenkrais lessons.
+Explore these 20 potent themes in a series of enlivening 30 minute Feldenkrais lessons.

 1. Age Gracefully